GlobularOne/snr/docs/source/user_guide/configuration.rst

 default_secondary_nameserver
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Sets the secondary nameserver (secondary dns server) of the generated host OS.
+Sets the secondary nameserver (secondary DNS server) of the generated host OS.

 **Type: IP address (v4 only)**